Personalized. Professional. Proven.

 The dermatologist may order blood tests, scrape the skin or take a sample from one of the spots (skin biopsy) and examine it under a microscope to make the diagnosis.

-We are not born with a sensitivity to poison ivy.
 Sensitivity develops after the first direct skin contact with the oil, urushiol.
 An allergic reaction seldom occurs on the first exposure.
 A second encounter can produce a reaction, which may be severe.
 About 85 percent of all people will develop an allergic reaction when adequately exposed to poison ivy.

 This sensitivity varies from person to person.
 People who reach adulthood without becoming sensitive have only a 50 percent chance of developing an allergy to poison ivy.
 However, do not assume that you are one of the few people who are not sensitive.
 Only about 15 percent of people seem to be resistant.